 37. DIY Business Card Flashlight

-Here we make a business card useful by turning it into a business card flashlight.
+Here we make a business card useful and unique by turning it into a business card flashlight.
 The essence of this project is that anyone can make it at home without any soldering or PCB.

 This project is available at How To Make A Business Card Flashlight